 You might be surprised by the idea, but tons of small businesses and start-up companies are turning to used shipping containers to house their business operations!
 In fact, they’re becoming such popular options for small businesses and offices, that it’s likely you’ve seen one or been inside one before.

 Shipping containers are extremely sustainable, resourceful, and budget-friendly construction solutions for businesses of all kinds.
 They have a sturdy, industrial-grade steel exterior that can withstand even the most inclement weather conditions.
 This is paired with industrial locking mechanisms, so that business owners can rest assured that their assets will remain secure.
 Shipping containers are also space-efficient due to their dimensions and square footage.
 They can also be easily customized and stacked to create just about any sort of design, layout, and size imaginable.
 They can be used as either temporary, semi-permanent (ie. utilized for several years) or permanent structures.
 This makes them available as solutions for almost any business need, plus they can be rented at a low cost.

 There really is no limit to what sorts of businesses can be run out of a shipping container office.
 Here are some of the industries and business types that can utilize shipping containers to start their business.

 1. Construction companies

 Construction may be the industry that most commonly relies on shipping containers to run everyday operations.
 Most construction companies and contractors set up shop at construction sites with shipping containers.
 This gives them space to store their tools and materials as well as have a shelter for the duration of the construction project, which can sometimes last several years.
-Shipping containers for construction sites often come in 20 ft. and 40 ft. sizes.
+Shipping containers for construction sites often come in 20 foot. and 40 foot. sizes.
 They are weather-proof and made of high-grade steel with advanced locking mechanisms, which efficiently protects their materials when off-duty.

 2. Retail Stores